dbayardAWS/intro-data-lake/lab2/README.md

 ![screenshot](images/RS6.png)

-* Note: if you run into an error during the copy, please run this query and speak to your instructor: select * from stl_load_errors order by starttime desc;
+## Query data in Redshift

 * Click the + sign to open a new query tab, and enter this query:
 ```
 select count(*) from redshift_reviews;
 ```
-* Click "Run query"
+* Click "Run query".
+There are 4.8 million reviews in the Kitchen product category (we have only loaded the Kitchen category into the redshift_reviews table at this point).

 ![screenshot](images/RS7.png)

-* Click the + sign to open a new query tab, and enter this query:
+* Let's see what products have the most helpful reviews, based on votes from other users.
+Click the + sign to open a new query tab, and enter this query:
 ```
 select product_title,
        sum(helpful_votes) helpful_votes,